d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 Each record includes the property value of the house and attributes such as street type, year of construction, roof type, basement condition, etc.
-The features represent multiple datatypes.
+The features represent multiple data types.
 Year of construction, for example, is represented with integers roof type is a discrete categorical feature, other features are represented with floating point numbers.